doronl07/888-DevOps-HS/README.md

   - Filter the download session from the pcap file and create a screenshot, describe the communication steps steps in the session

 ## Scripting
-  Use any preferd scripting lanuguage (Prefered: Python or Powershell) to perform the following:
+  Use any scripting lanuguage (Prefered: Python or Powershell) to perform the following:
    - Read the the Dog API(https://dog.ceo/dog-api/) and write a script that can query the API and accepts the following parameters: --breed; --list; --count; --image

      --breed - [string] breed name (**mandatory**)